Subscribe: Subscribe to Tipnut.comEmail or Subscribe to Tipnut.com</a><a href=RSS Tipnut Subscribers

 • Roots should form in about a month, and the cutting may then be transferred to soil in a small pot.

-• Increase the pot size gradually as the plant grows.
+• Increase the pot size gradually as it grows.

 • Use a soil mixture of two parts loam to one part sand and one part rotted manure.

-• The plant may not bloom if it is where artificial lighting prolongs its day–poinsettias like short days for their flowering period.
+• The plant may not bloom if it is where artificial lighting prolongs its day–they like short days for their flowering period.
 Protect it from all forms of light after regular daylight hours.

 • Water it regularly but do not waterlog.